 In evaluating prospective nominees for Board membership, consideration is given to obtaining a diversity of experience and perspective within the Board.
 In considering diversity, we look at the entirety of the Board.
 Although we do not seek constituent or representational directors, the Committee does consider the diversity of the Board whenever we are looking for a new director, including diversity of backgrounds, experience, perspective, race, gender, and ethnicity.
 The Committee and the Board evaluate the Board's diversity on a periodic basis as part of their review of the Board as a whole, including to determine whether the composition of the Board satisfies the diversity objectives under Nasdaq Rule 5605(f)(2).
 For example, our Board conducts annual self-evaluations, which the Committee oversees, designed to solicit directors' views on a variety of topics, including whether directors as a whole have the appropriate mix of characteristics, business experience, background, and tenure.
+See "Annual Performance Evaluations" below for additional information about these evaluations.
+The Committee also regularly assesses the expertise and competencies of the directors by considering, among other things, whether the Board, as a whole, is sufficiently represented by directors with public company board experience; experience serving as a chief executive officer or chief financial officer; strategic and transactional expertise; financial reporting and capital markets expertise; applicable experience with manufacturing, quality, regulatory, and late-stage clinical development matters; rare disease commercial expertise; international rare disease expertise; early-stage clinical and discovery research expertise; pharmaceutical research and development expertise; and information technology expertise, among others.
 In addition, the Board provides an opportunity for directors to voluntarily disclose any self-identified diversity characteristics.
 See "Board Diversity Matrix" below.
+Based on these evaluations, assessments, and selfdisclosures, we believe the Board currently is comprised of directors who reflect an appropriate mix of diversity of backgrounds, experience, perspective, race, gender, and ethnicity.
+The following matrix highlights the expertise and competencies of each director, as reviewed by the Committee, in the areas identified above.
+The absence of a mark does not necessarily indicate that the director does not possess any relevant expertise or competency in the area.